Where involvement begins.

 Student Group Services provides specialized executive training for Presidents and Treasurers of student groups on campus.
 Attendance at this training is mandatory for the elected President(s) and Treasurer of your group as part of the club's recognition agreement registration.
 Training must be completed by the last day of the second month following your election month.
 For more details, see our Registration How To page.

-Your group's president will have to attend this session as part of your registration.
-If the president cannot attend, an appointed proxy (replacement representative) may attend.
+Your group's President (or equivalent) will have to attend this session as part of your registration.
+If the President cannot attend, an appointed proxy (replacement representative) may attend.

 NEW!
 All members of executive teams are also welcome to join the president at the training session!
 This way, your club can also gain additional knowledge by attending more than one concurrent session (see below)!